LESLIE WILLIAM FINDLAY

 During the war in New Guinea, up to one quarter of the local people died in some parts as a result of starvation, injuries or murder.
 Of the 2,500 Papuans and New Guineans to serve in the Pacific Island Regiment, 65 were killed, 16 were missing, and 75 died of other causes.

-Japan committed 350,000 of its best troops to New Guinea, but lost 220,100; many from starvation as Allied forces outmanoeuvred and trapped them, blocking off their supplies.
+Japan committed 350,000 of its best troops to the New Guinea campaign, but lost 220,100; many from starvation as Allied forces outmanoeuvred and trapped them, blocking off their supplies.